dbactual/thomaspaine/content/pages/resources/what-is-paine-s-position-on-the-separation-of-church-and-state.md

 ---
-Title: What is Paine's position on the separation of church and state?
+title: What is Paine's position on the separation of church and state?
 ---

    Since Paine believed that all organized religion was a tool to monopolize